Skip to main content

 General questions

-Connectors are available on Pro, Max, Team, and Enterprise plans.
-Free plans do not have connector access.
-See available integrations per plan for details.
+Connectors are available on Free, Pro, Max, Team, and Enterprise plans.
+See platform availability for more details.

 MCP (Model Context Protocol) is an open standard by Anthropic enabling AI applications to connect with tools and data sources.
 It’s the technology powering Claude’s connectors.
 Learn more about MCP.